-Now that 2019 is in full swing (where did the first two months go?), it’s time to consider how to keep the new “members that signed up for your gym due to their new year’s fitness resolutions” before they stop coming back.
+Now that 2020 is in full swing (where did the first month go?), it’s time to consider how to keep the new “members that signed up for your gym due to their New Year’s fitness resolutions” before they stop coming back.
 Yes, they are a group of their own.

 So now that January is a goner and February is readying itself for another year-long slumber, you got to step up your game to appeal to your new members and keep them motivated before they leave too.

 People give up on their New Year’s fitness resolutions for a number of reasons, some of which are: